 - I used Dollar Store gold leaf which was basically a mess of small gold leaf pieces.
 To make things easier you can buy whole sheets of gold leaf.

-Finally, this was fun to do.
-Like, 100%, I should totally have a bulb waxing party, fun.
+Making these waxed bulbs is fun to do.
+Like, 100%, I should totally have a bulb waxing party.
 Which of course would be much more fun than any other sort of waxing party.
-It’s easy, the results are great and it’s weirdly satisfying to paint wax on a bulb then cover it with sparkles.
+It's easy, the results are great and it's weirdly satisfying to paint wax on a bulb then cover it with gold foil or sparkles.

 →Follow me on Instagram where I often make a fool of myself←